Mundham

 Mundham is located in the electoral district of Loddon, which is part of the South Norfolk district of the county of Norfolk, England.
 Near the centre of Mundham, there is a small stream which flows into the River Chet.
 Mundham borders the River Chet to the north, between Mundham and Bergh Apton, and is located 11 miles southeast of Norwich.
 In the west, it borders Seething, while in the northeast, it borders Sisland.
 In the southeast the extensions of Loddon reach.
 In the south Mundham borders Thwaite, and in the southwest it borders with Hedenham.

-The Village sign is located near St Peter's Church, and depicts a series of houses in the foreground, with St Peter's church and the millenium oak in the background, the sign's supports are carved into a sheath of wheat, with a small mouse and a poppy hidden within them.
+The village sign is located near St Peter's Church, and depicts a series of houses in the foreground, with St Peter's church and the millennium oak in the background, the sign's supports are carved into a sheath of wheat, with a small mouse and a poppy hidden within them.

 Toponymy

 The name Mundham originates from the pre-7th century word Mund, which is the nominative plural of the Old English word munda, meaning "protector", "guardian" or "hand", or the Old Saxon noun mund, meaning "hand", both of which come from the Proto-Germanic mundō, which itself comes from the Proto-Indo-European word *mh₂-nt-éh₂, which means "the beckoning one".
 The suffix -ham is the Old English noun meaning "homestead, village, manor or estate," which comes from the Proto-West Germanic haim, meaning "home".
 The suffix -hamm is the Old English for "enclosure", "land hemmed by water or marsh or higher ground", "land in a riverbend", "rivermeadow" or "promontory", which comes from the Proto-West Germanic verb hammjan, meaning "to pinch", "to hem" or "to enclose".
 Both -hamm and -ham appear as -ham in modern place names.